OUTSOURCE - Managing outsourced orders

 Hover over the icon to see the details:

-Any delays or issues can be logged under the ‘Job Delayed’ section:
+Any delays or issues can be logged under the ‘Job Delayed’ section.
+Click the 'Submit' button to send this info to the requesting site:

 This will flag as a ‘warning’ on the outsource board:

-This will again update your details with a history from the supplier:
+This will again update your details with information from the the supplier portal:

 Edit an OPO